toddpocuca/bayinx/docs/index.md

 # Getting Started with Bayinx

-Welcome to Bayinx (Bayesian inference with JAX).
+Welcome to Bayinx (Bayesian inference with JAX), a probabilistic programming language embedded in Python.
 This guide will help you install the package and run your first model.

 ## Installation